Medical experts warn Congress about impact of drug shortages on patients

-WASHINGTON D.C. — Delays in getting a medication you need are not only frustrating, but in some cases, it can be life-threatening.
+Delays in getting a medication you need are not only frustrating, but in some cases, it can be life threatening.

 More than 250 medicines are in short supply around the U.S., according to lawmakers.